 You can find an article and link to the Study at: Prevention Conversation .

-In March 2019, CanFASD published 2019 an article; Genetic and Epigenetic Perspectives on the Role of Fathers in Fetal Alcohol Spectrum Disorder:
+CanFASD published an article in 2019: Genetic and Epigenetic Perspectives on the Role of Fathers in Fetal Alcohol Spectrum Disorder:

 Laboratory research studies show a number of unusual birth outcomes and abnormalities in the offspring of male rats exposed to alcohol without PAE including ‘runts’ (i.e., small stature), reduced birth weight, organ failure, impaired learning and memory, impaired cognitive functioning, and higher postnatal mortality.